 But this isn't it, if you want to convey something important to a team member instantly, you can simply comment below the KPI, and your teammate will get a push notification about it.

 The best part about Datapad is its real-time notifications.
 If a KPI is going all haywire, you get an instant notification for the same.
 You can call your team up, discuss the situation, and fix it in no time.

 Tracking key performance indicators is a crucial procedure every business should undergo regularly.
 Without it, you won't be able to track any aspect of your business, be it revenue, bounce rate, or customer satisfaction.

-Tracking KPIs through Datapad is an easy way to have all KPIs in your pocket and track them from anywhere in the world.
+Tracking KPIs through a kpi tracker such Datapad is an easy way to have all KPIs in your pocket and track them from anywhere in the world.